cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 : No argument value is derived.
   If the major type is 0, 1, or 6, the encoded item is not well-formed.
-For major types 2 to 5, the item's length is indefinite, and for major type 7, the byte does not consitute a data item at all but terminates an indefinite length item; all are described in {{indefinite}}.
+For major types 2 to 5, the item's length is indefinite, and for major type 7, the byte does not constitute a data item at all but terminates an indefinite length item; all are described in {{indefinite}}.